SIO-IMT-Lab/Hydra/system-outline/README.md

 # System Outline

 This directory documents the planned architecture of the Hydra data collection system.
-Diagrams such as `comms_state_diagram.png`, `cams_pseudocode.png`, and `modules.drawio.svg` illustrate some of the relationships described below.

 ## Overview